pUrGe12/TerminAI/Sequencer/README.md

 The sequencer is the main part of the problem, responsible for `establishing communications` between the client and all the models.

 ![Sequencer workflow](./images/Sequencer.png)

+---

+What works so far:

+- [x] Broadcaster is able to query the database and send history
+- [x] The client is able to receive history
+- [ ] The client gets the right things from history (that is, the GPT doesn't need ID and all)
+- [ ] The broadcaster is able to add to the database based on the response from the client

+Write same code for all clients, change the GPT's prompt.

+Run and fix history.
+If there can only be 1 element in the queue, cause we're getting then why am I seeing two?
+CHECK THE PIC.